Waderhsu/Virtual-File-System/README.md

 - **Mocking**: To isolate units of code and test them independently.
 - **Error Handling Tests**: To ensure the program recovers gracefully from unexpected inputs and states.
 - **Table-Driven Tests**: To efficiently cover multiple test scenarios in a compact form.
+- **Edge Case Testing**: To ensures the program can handle unusual but possible inputs.

 ### Code Coverage